hageyahhoo/Agile2020/Agile2020.md

 ### RETROSPECTIVE
-Worked:
+⭐️TODO
+`Product Discovery` worked to clarify activities of SET.
-- `Product Discovery` with `Iterative and Incremental Consensus`
-- manage impacts with 3 KPIs
-    - Show results from business perspective, not only from technical one
+Additionally, `Iterative and Incremental Consensus` was useful to collaborate with decision makers and agree with them quickly.
+Moreover, managing impacts with 3 KPIs attracted lots of colleagues from business perspective, not only from technical one.

-Found:
-- 改善しなければならないことが多すぎる
-    - Improve Testing
+On the other hand, I found that doing all of activities was totally impossible.
+Hiring members became next important issue for SET.
+Additionally, the idea of `Quality Assurance` narrowed our activities to improve services and products.
 - Testers/QAs do only UI testing. -> 協力しあっても役に立たなくね？
-        - Hard to identify the points to collaborate with developers.
 - Improve development processes
-    - Managing impacts more and company-wide with executives
-- 一方で、一人だけではやりたいこともできないと痛感
-    - そこで採用を増やし、一緒に働ける人を見つけた
 <br />
 <br />
 <br />